akemin-dayo/AppSync/redditpost.md

 First off, a lot of people seem to think I am "competing" with JulioVerne or something.
 I'm not.
 I DM'd him on Twitter, asked to know what he did, he gave me the source code, all was fine.

 Yes, I would have _preferred_ him make a pull request on GitHub (it's open-source!) or something instead of fragmenting the releases with his own, but he didn't exactly do anything _wrong_.

+The only annoying thing about what he did is that now I have to deal with release fragmentation — people don't always read the version number of what they're installing, or _what repo_ they're installing _from_, so there will inevitably be a few people who install the JulioVerne version (or even the _broken-on-iOS-10_ version 5.8!!) even though I've released 6.0~b1.

+**"Jealousy"**

+Some other people think that I'm jealous of Julio for being "first" ...
+I'm not?
+It's actually a good thing that someone was able to figure it out.

+It's not like I was trying to do this alone, either — I had asked two other developers in the community — /u/saurik and /u/ijapija00 to see if either of them had any idea what was causing the Security.framework crash in AppSync Unified.
+(We still haven't figured that out — I still want to.)

+Being first at something is not a reason to be jealous.
+Instead, learn from them and improve your own work based on their ideas (given permission).

 **What caused iOS 10 devices to drop like flies**